worklancers/translive/README.md

-# Akool Video Translation AI Application
+# Translive Video Translation AI Application

 This project consists of a Video Translation AI application with a React frontend and Flask backend.
 The application allows users to translate videos to different languages along with lip sync.